AllynCambaya/Project_BuyNaBay/README.md

-🛍️ BUY NA BAY: CAMPUS BUY-AND-SELL & RENTAL PLATFORM FOR USTP STUDENTS
+🛍️ BuyNaBay: A CAMPUS-BASED E-COMMERCE PLATFORM FOR USTP STUDENTS
 --------------------------------------------------------------
-A web application using Node.js as the backend and React with Flowbite for the frontend design and components.
+A web application using Node.js as the backend and React for the frontend design and components.
-BuyNaBay provides a centralized platform where USTP students can buy, sell, or rent pre-loved items within their campus community — promoting convenience, sustainability, and student engagement.
+BuyNaBay provides a centralized platform where USTP students can buy, sell, or rent pre-loved items within their campus community, promoting convenience, sustainability, and student engagement.

 📂 PROJECT STRUCTURE
 --------------------------------------------------------------